leetcode-python-java/leetcode-python-java/README.md

       # ...

-      # The thread is always running!
+      # The thread is always running, because @status has been set to :run in Puma::Server#run.
       # Yes, it should always be running to transfer the incoming requests.
       while @status == :run
         begin
-          # This line will cause current thread waiting until a request is coming.
+          # This line will cause current thread waiting until a request arrives.
           # So it will be the entry of every request!
           ios = IO.select sockets